SHOPPINGCLAW

 Keep the scenario external

 The scenario continues to run where it already runs.
-SHOPPINGCLAW makes its trust posture readable.
+SHOPPINGCLAW makes its public profile readable.

 Why it matters